Oelnbod/oelnbod.github.io/_posts/2025-05-16-The-Soft-Revolution-is-coming.markdown

 ---
 layout: post
 title: The soft revolution is coming!
-tags: computing, FLOSS, rights, forecast
+tags: computing, FLOSS, rights, forecast, opinions
 ---

 # I can feel it, the soft revolution is coming!